cavtools/cav/docs/00_getting_started.md

 > (To learn more about the `@jsxImportSource` pragma, [click
 > here](https://deno.land/manual/jsx_dom/jsx).)
 >
-> It's important that this module doesn't get imported by server code, and
+> It's important that this module doesn't get imported by server code, or
 > vice-versa.
-I like to keep my project structure as flat as possible though,
+I like to keep my project structure as flat as possible, though,
-> with all the files more or less mixed together.
+> with all the modules more or less mixed together.
 To delineate between server
 > and browser modules, you may have noticed that I include a comment at the top
 > of each module which states where the module is intended to be used.
 Following
 > the example set by [Deno's contributor style